tribbloid/spookystuff/README.md

 spookystuff
 ===========

-(OR: how to turn 21st century into an open spreadsheet) is a scalable query engine for web scrapping/data mashup/acceptance QA, powered on Apache Spark.
+(OR: how to turn 21st century into an open spreadsheet) is a scalable query engine for web scrapping/data mashup/acceptance QA powered on Apache Spark.
 The goal is to allow the Web being queried and ETL'ed as if it is a database.

 Dependencies
 -----------